 Particular consideration must be given to the formation of construction joint details, which form a typical weak point in Type B structures.
-Furthermore, specialist supervision is required onsite during construction.
+Furthermore, specialist supervision is required on site during construction.

-Systems that function by excluding water may not be tested until ground water pressure comes to bear.
+Systems which function by excluding water may not be tested until the ground water pressure comes to bear.
 Therefore, it is advantageous where external water pressure comes to bear prior to completion that any areas of penetration can be remedied during construction.